UN official warns of escalating Libyan war citing foreigners

 She urged the U.N.
 Security Council to apply “consistent and credible pressure on those regional and international actors that are fueling the conflict.”

-Williams’ video briefing to the council came a day after forces allied with Libya’s U.N.-supported government wrested control of a key military base on the outskirts of the capital Tripoli from eastern-based forces under commander Khalifa Hifter who have been trying to capture the city of two million since April 2019.
+Williams’ video briefing to the council came a day after forces allied with Libya’s U.N.-supported government wrested control of a key military base on the outskirts of the capital, Tripoli. from eastern-based forces under commander Khalifa Hifter that have been trying to capture the city of 2 million people since April 2019.
 Loss of the al-Waitya airbase in Tripoli’s southwestern desert reaches was a heavy setback for Hifter’s forces.

+In a statement late Tuesday, Hifter’s military command announced that its fighters would retreat 2 to 3 kilometers from Tripoli’s southern reaches over the last days of the Islamic holy month of Ramadan.

+The withdrawal, it said, would expand the buffer zone around the besieged capital to allow families to visit each other safely in celebration of the Eid al-Fitr festival May 23.
+Hifter’s forces urged Tripoli militias that support the government to do the same “to avoid bloodshed” during the holiday.

 Hifter’s push on Tripoli has led mainly to a stalemate but the loss of the al-Waitya airbase in Tripoli's southwestern desert was a heavy setback.